-Our goal is to grow profitably and become the leading online provider of graphic design services and printed products to small businesses and consumers worldwide.
-We believe that the strength of our solution gives us the opportunity not only to capture an increasing share of the existing printing needs in our targeted markets, but also to create new market demand in these markets by making available customized and high-quality graphic design services and printed products at affordable prices.
-In order to accomplish this objective, we intend to implement a number of initiatives, including:
+We are the leading online supplier of high-quality graphic design services and customized printed products to small businesses and consumers worldwide.
+Our goal is to continue to grow profitably and become the leading online provider of small business marketing solutions.
+We believe that the strength of our solution gives us the opportunity not only to capture an increasing share of the existing printing needs in our targeted markets, but also to address marketing services demand by making available to our customers cost-effective solutions to grow their businesses.
+In order to accomplish this objective, we intend to execute on the following: